theopn/theovim/README.md

 - Use `:w file-name.md` to save the current Notepad contents
 - `q`/`<ESC>`: Hides the Notepad window
-    - Using `:q` to close the Notepad mess up the closing mechanism
+    - Using `:q` to close the Notepad messes up the closing mechanism

 #### Startup Dashboard